hamlibdk/HAMLIB-SDK/README.md

 Trial Virtual Machine images for Windows 10 (with Microsoft's Compiler Suite) can be downloaded from https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/ .
 These Virtual machines should have a lifetime of at least 30 days.

+### Pre-Requisite: Windows Profiles/Logins must not contain spaces

+It is important that the Windows Login Account/Profile does **NOT HAVE SPACES IN IT**.

+- Valid user logins/profiles include HAMLIBSDK and HAMLIB_SDK .
+- An example of an invalid user profile is HAMLIB SDK as it contains a space.

+The following procedure (supplied by Joe K0OG) can be used to fix this problem:

+- Delete any previous attempts at creating the user profile under X:\JTSDK64-Tools\Tools\msys64\home
+- Press Windows key + X key.
+- Click on Control Panel.
+- Under view, select large icons.
+- Go to User Account.
+- Click on Manage another account.
+- Select the User Account for which you want to select the password.
+- Click on Change the username.
+- Click on Change Name button.
+- Reboot
+- Log back in under the NEW User Profile (with simplified username)
+- Restart JTSDK64-Tools / mingw64

+This will recreate the new profile and should permit successful builds.

 ### Step 1: Deploy the JTSDK64-Base-3.2.2.exe Installer and any "Tools" packages if they exist

 ** Note that these instructions assumes a fresh Windows 10 Virtual Machine is used **